Job Market Paper

 Research in Progress

-A Nonlinear Least Squares Approach to Estimating Fixed Effects Panel Data Models with Lagged Dependent Variables with Jerry Hausman.
+A Nonlinear Least Squares Approach to Estimating Fixed Effects Panel Data Models with Lagged Dependent Variables, with Applications to the Incidental Parameters Problem with Jerry Hausman.

 Leaving Democracy: A Path Dependent Model of Regime Transitions